kevinolega/homepage/now.md

 I'm [writing my second book](https://callcentertrainingtips.com/books).
 PROGRESS: 87% done.

-I [sell English lessons](https://callcentertrainingtips.com/promos/) and write [career advice for BPO workers][1] and  as part of my community service.
+I [sell English lessons](https://callcentertrainingtips.com/promos/) and write [career advice for BPO workers][1] as part of my community service.

-I rarely leave the house and [I say no to most invitations and requests](https://kevinolega.com/n).
+I rarely leave the house and I say [no to most invitations and requests](https://kevinolega.com/n).

 ### fitness

 Since the Covid-19 lockdown I've been doing [Tabata exercises](https://minimalchanges.com/tabata) at 60-70% of my capacity for about 30 minutes to develop my exercise consistency.

-I recently purchased a barbell and squat rack so I follow a 5 x 5 protocol for presses, squats and deadlifts.
+I purchased a barbell and squat rack so I follow a 5 x 5 protocol for presses, squats and deadlifts.

 ### personal